 It’s no secret that I’m not a fan of steady state cardio.
-Unless your goal is to run a marathon, steady state cardio is doing you no favors.
 If you really enjoy the monotony of pounding the pavement, then sure go ahead and run.
-However if fat loss is your goal then HIIT [high intensity interval training] is where it’s at.
-Intervals are my favorite form of cardio as I get a lot of bang for my buck, and if you want a great cardio workout that is going to torch calories, improve your cardio and provide fun then I suggest agility cone drills.
+But unless your goal is to run a marathon, steady state cardio is doing you no favors.
+If you want a great cardio workout that is going to torch calories, improve your cardio and provide fun, then I suggest agility cone drills.

-Disclaimer: I received a set of Profect Sports agility cones for free, in exchange for writing a review.
-This post may also contain affiliate links, which means that if you click on one of the product links, I’ll receive a small commission.
-This helps support the website and allows me to continue to make content.
-Thank you for the support!
+If fat loss is your goal then HIIT (high intensity interval training) is where it’s at.
+Intervals are my favorite form of cardio as I get a lot of bang for my buck.
+Disclaimer: I received a complimentary set of Profect Sports agility cones.
+This post may contain affiliate links, which means that if you click on one of the product links, I’ll receive a small commission.

 What is agility training?

-Whether you’re just looking for a more challenging cardio workout, or you want to work on speed, agility and quickness for sports or to break a PR then agility cone drills can help.
-What is speed, agility and quickness training though?
+Whether you’re just looking for a more challenging cardio workout, or you want to work on SAQ (speed, agility and quickness) for sports.
+Then agility cone drills can help.
+But what is speed, agility and quickness training?

 - Speed – the ability to move in a direction as fast as possible.
 Think changing stride length, and number of strides.